Study abroad checklist

 money

-4. Arrange accommodation.
-Most freshers choose to stay within campus or other university accommodations during the first year as they are great places to get to know a lot of people and make new friends.
-Most universities open the accommodation application at the beginning of April (after you get the conditional offer), and there will be many deadlines.
-It is worth checking any updates on the university website or contact the friendly accommodation team if you have any questions.
-If you choose to stay outside campus, you have the option of renting an apartment or a shared house.
-It is very important that you secure your accommodation as soon as you can.
-That way you will make sure that you have a place to stay once you arrive!
+Most first-year students stay within campus or other university accommodations as they’re great places to meet new people and make friends.
+Universities open accommodation applications at the beginning of April after conditional offers, so check updates on the university website or contact the accommodation team if you have any questions.
+If you choose to stay outside of campus, rent an apartment or shared house.
+Secure your accommodation early to avoid last-minute issues.

 building

-8. Check the dates for your fresher’s week.
-These events take place right before the start of the academic year and are organised by universities.
-This is a great opportunity to get to know other international and local students and to find out about the many student societies your university has.
+Fresher’s week events take place right before the start of the academic year and are organized by universities.
+This is a great opportunity to meet international and local students and to find out about the many student societies your university has.

 Contact us